 Players who take their first step into Dragonspine will be left in awe of the ethereal vibe of the mountain.
 But before you end up staying too long in one spot while listening to the soundtrack, remember to light a fire.

-Aside from its serene atmosphere, the snow-swept paths of Dragonspine feature a sheer, cold mechanic that puts a player’s character at risk of dying from hypothermia.
+Despite its serene atmosphere, the snow-swept paths of Dragonspine feature a sheer cold mechanic that puts a player’s character at risk of dying from hypothermia.

 With its imposing size and formidable reputation, Dragonspine might remind you of Mt.
 Everest at first.
 The real-world mountain is known for taking more than a few hikers’ lives each year, proving its treacherous beauty.
 That said, miHoYo made it clear that Mt.
 Everest wasn’t what they had in mind for Dragonspine.

 In Snow-Covered Path, a behind-the-scenes video released by miHoYo, Dragonspine concept artist Bu Yiding shared how they considered several mountains in Europe before settling on the Swiss Alps.
 This was further narrowed down to Matterhorn due to its imposing peak.